Atlas975/Notes/Languages&Compilation/Regular_grammar.md

 ![[Pasted image 20240131173859.png|400|400]]

+## Repeat state theorem - "vwx"
+- A string that is accepted can be expressed as 3 concatenated sub strings (vwx)
+	- V: string accepted before repeat stats)s
+	- W: the repeated string
+	- X: string accepted after repeat state(s)
+- Note that while v and x may be empty, w is always non-empty

 ## Regular grammar diagrams
 - A finite state recogniser does the same thing as a regular grammar and consists of a set of states, a start / end state and a set of arc labelled with a symbol from the input alphabet